luizjanela/olympic/README.md

 **3) End Competition**

-* No new Result can be appended.
+* No new Result can be appended to the Competition.

 * http://localhost/competition/finish/ [POST]